Balaji Telefilms: History

 Balaji was incorporated as a public limited company on 29 February 2000, and its name was changed to 'Balaji Telefilms Ltd' on 19 April 2000.
 The company made public issue of 28,00,000 equity shares of ₹10 each at a premium of ₹120 aggregating ₹36.40 crore.
 The issue included a book-built portion of 25,20,000 equity shares and a fixed price portion of 2,80,000 equity shares.
 In the same year, Nine Network Entertainment India Pvt.
-Ltd, a wholly-owned subsidiary of Nine Broadcasting India Pvt.
+Ltd, a wholly owned subsidiary of Nine Broadcasting India Pvt.
 Ltd., merged with Balaji Telefilms Ltd. During 2000–04 the stock market capitalization grew sixteenfold to ₹571 crores when Star India acquired a 26% stake in the business.
+In 2005, Balaji Telefilms had 21 Hindi television shows on air at the same time, a record in the industry.

 Balaji Telefilms started a media training institute in 2010.
 Known as ICE Institute of Creative Excellence, it trains students in acting, cinematography, direction, modelling, etc.

 In 2014, the company and Ekta Kapoor were subject to protests in Jaipur led by the Shri Rajput Karni Sena (SRKS), a Hindutva group.
 These occurred because of perceived communal slights in the Jodha Akbar television series.

 In 2015, Balaji Telefilms produced a finite series, Naagin, which became the most viewed show on Indian television since its inception.
 The show won multiple awards and returned for its second and third season, which also generated high ratings.
 The fourth season of series was broadcast starting in December 2019 but it was not doing well on television so it was replaced by the fifth season of the series in August 2020.

 In 2017, Reliance Industries acquired a 25% stake in Balaji Telefilms for Rs413 crore.
-The deal gave RIL access to Balaji Telefilms’ content for use by telecom unit Reliance Jio.
+The deal gave RIL access to Balaji Telefilms' content for use by telecom unit Reliance Jio.